How to Report

 - Includes a new chapter on how to report on Impact Analysis

-To demonstrate that a bank is fulfilling its commitments as a signatory of the PRB, reporting on the implementation of the Principles is a key step and an essential responsibility of being a signatory.
+To demonstrate that a bank is fulfilling its commitments as a signatory of the Principles for Responsible Banking, reporting on the implementation of the Principles is a key step and an essential responsibility of being a signatory.
 Signatory banks shall obtain third-party limited assurance within four years of signing the Principles.
 To facilitate and guide assurance providers through the assurance process, this guidance has been created.

-In alignment with the requirements set up in the Reporting and Self-Assessment Template for Signatories of the PRB, the guidance provides a detailed example of specific areas to be assured, and how to approach limited assurance undertaken on the following mandatory areas:
+In alignment with the requirements set up in the Reporting and Self-Assessment Template for Signatories of the Principles, the guidance provides assurance requirements and timeline, items to be checked when assuring the Reporting and Self-Assessment Template and frequently asked questions.
+Covering how to approach limited assurance on the following mandatory areas:

 - Impact Analysis [2.1]